coarchive/hangul-unicode/README.md

 # Hangul
 Full disclosure: I cannot speak Korean and I can't write hangul.
-My reasons for making this library are weird.
-This library takes some inspiration from taja and hangul-js.
+This library takes a lot of inspiration from hangul-js by Jaemin Jo.